EV Insurance Austria 2026: New Tax & Special Coverage Explained

 EV Insurance 2026: What Has Changed?

-Electric mobility in Austria is growing rapidly – and so are the requirements for car insurance for electric vehicles.
+Electric mobility in Austria is growing rapidly – and so are the requirements for car insurance for electric vehicles in Austria.
 Since April 2025, an important change applies: EVs are no longer exempt from the motor-related insurance tax.

 Important Change Since April 2025